mineiros-io/terraform-aws-iam-role/README.md

 ## About Mineiros

 Mineiros is a [DevOps as a Service](https://mineiros.io/?ref=terraform-aws-iam-role) company based in Berlin, Germany.
 We offer commercial support for all of our projects and encourage you to reach out if you have any questions or need help.
 Feel free to send us an email at [hello@mineiros.io](mailto:hello@mineiros.io).

 We can also help you with:

-- Terraform Modules for all types of infrastructure such as VPC's, Docker clusters, databases, logging and monitoring, CI, etc.
+- Terraform modules for all types of infrastructure such as VPCs, Docker clusters, databases, logging and monitoring, CI, etc.
-- Consulting & Training on AWS, Terraform and DevOps.
+- Consulting & training on AWS, Terraform and DevOps

 ## Reporting Issues